The Most Memorable Football Halftime Show Moments

 When Prince graced the stage in ’07, he made sure to flaunt his funk, his junk and his fashion.
 Of course, all three elements included plenty of purple.
 Prince’s outfit, his signature guitar, the stage, and even the weather were purple.

 As Prince stood alone on his extravagant purple throne, rain came pouring down.
-That may sound like a mood killer for most concerts, but not this Super Bowl halftime show.
+That may sound like a mood killer for most concerts, but not this performance.
 The colorful precipitation was the perfect complement to Prince’s hit song – what else – “Purple Rain.”
 The show couldn’t have gone any better.

 After she sang “Take Me Higher,” Ross hopped onto a helicopter and took off through the open roof.
 It’s safe to assume the song choice was not a coincidence.
 It’s also safe to assume everyone knew the diva had left the building.